tomhendra/courses/11-master-the-coding-interview/README.md

 - Type of tree where every child belongs to a parent node which has a greater priority or value.
 - Max heap is where root node is the greatest.
-- Min heap id where root node is the smallest.
+- Min heap is where root node is the smallest.
 - Every node on the top level has a greater value than every node on the next level down.
 - Good for when there is an order, particularly for priority queues.
   - lookup: O(n)
   - insert: O(log n)
   - delete: O(log n)

-- Slower lookup than BST because it's less ordered. left / right can be any value as long as it is less than the top value.
+- Slower lookup than BST because it's less ordered.
+Left / right can be any value as long as it is less than the top value.
 - Heaps add value on the tree in order from left to right, then bubbles up of the priority order isn't right.
-- Because value are always added LTR, binary heaps are always balanced automatically, and are very compact and memory efficient for this reason.
+- Because values are always added LTR, binary heaps are always balanced automatically, and are very compact and memory efficient for this reason.
 - Priority queues have elements which have different priorities.

 #### 5.5.4.
 Tries